Svannia/FoodieBuddies/README.md

 - Login : All authentication, account existence checks / creation / accesses / deletion.
 - MyDB : Successes and failures in accessing/updating the Firestore Database.
 - NavAction : Navigation from a route to the other, backstack controls when going back in navigation history.
+- RecipeVM : All RecipeViewModel actions like init, DB accesses, etc...
 - UserVM : All UserViewModel actions like initialization, accesses to Database, etc...

 ### JavaDoc